-Calculation of expected credit loss
+Calculation of the expected credit loss

-The slow-down in economic activity resulting from the COVID-19 pandemic and the associated related lock-down measures have affected the calculation of expected credit losses.
-The Bank has updated the macro-economic scenarios as of December 31, 2020.
-For additional information on measurement credit exposure refer to Note 4 (b).
-Also in this case the measurement is affected by the already mentioned degree of uncertainty on the evolution of the pandemic, the effect of relief measures and the existence and degree of economic recovery.
-The evolution of these factors may require in future financial years the classification of additional credit exposures as non-performing thus determining the recognition of additional loan loss provision.
-In this context it will be relevant among other factors, the ability of the customers to service their debt once moratorium and other support measures granted by governements will expire.
+The slow-down in economic activity resulting from the COVID-19 pandemic and the associated related lock-down measures have affected the calculation of expected credit losses and the Bank has updated the macro-economic scenarios during 2020.
+Considering the fact that the measurement of credit risk is affected by the degree of uncertainty in the context of the pandemic evolution, the effect of mitigation measures and the degree of economic recovery, and that these indicators recorded significant economic recovery in 2021, the Bank revised its macroeconomic scenarios in 2021 in terms of further forecasts.
+For additional information on credit exposure measurement refer to Note 4 (b).
+The expectation regarding the evolution of macroeconomic factors is such that in the upcoming financial years, less classification of credit exposures as non-performing and less additional provisions for credit losses is expected compared to 2020.
+In this context, significant facts that resulted in positive forecasts are the first results that show the regularity of clients in servicing debts after the moratorium expires, as well as the benefits granted under the financial support programs.